 APTA holds Forum on Benefits of Federal Public Transit Investment in America’s ‘Main Street’

 Also on Wednesday, APTA held a panel discussion on Capitol Hill and a national press call on the benefits of federal public transportation investment to “main street” America and the devastating impact of the proposed cuts to the CIG program.
 If fully implemented, these proposed cuts would put at risk 800,000 jobs, including 502,000 construction and related jobs; and an additional 300,000 longer term jobs associated with economic productivity.
 Overall, this will result in a possible loss of $90 billion in economic output.
-Please check out APTA’s press release from the event and use the Economic Impact Analysis report in your own advocacy efforts.
+Please use the Economic Impact Analysis report in your own advocacy efforts.

 House Passes Legislation to Repeal MPO Consolidation Rule